freshhoperising/laravel-api-arcitecture/readme.md

 - Integrate an new service
 - Open issue any bug on the project
 - Add more document about the project

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel api startup, please send an e-mail to İbrahim S. Orencik at o@yedincisenol.com.
-All security vulnerabilities will be promptly addressed.